Stock market today: A washout on Wall Street sends stocks, big to small, lower

-NEW YORK (AP) — U.S. stocks tumbled Thursday in a widespread washout that stretched across Wall Street.
+NEW YORK (AP) — A widespread washout for U.S. stocks dragged Wall Street lower on Thursday.

-The S&P 500 dropped 0.9% to pull further from its all-time high set on Tuesday.
-The Dow Jones Industrial Average sank 483 points, or 1.2%, from its own record set a day before, while the Nasdaq composite was 1% lower, as of 2:45 p.m.
-Eastern time.
+The S&P 500 dropped 0.8% to pull further from its all-time high set on Tuesday.
+The Dow Jones Industrial Average tumbled 533 points, or 1.3%, from its own record set a day before, while the Nasdaq composite sank 0.7%.

-As they did Wednesday, when the Nasdaq tumbled to its worst loss since 2022, Big Tech stocks led the market lower.
-Drops of 2% for Apple, 1.4% for Microsoft and 2.2% for Amazon were three of the heaviest weights on the S&P 500.
+As they did the day before, when the Nasdaq tumbled to its worst loss since 2022, several Big Tech stocks led the market lower.
+Drops of 2% for Apple, 2.2% for Amazon and 0.7% for Microsoft were three of the heaviest weights on the S&P 500.

 The pizza chain temporarily suspended its forecast for how many stores will open globally over the long term.
 While that’s likely due to reasons beyond the company’s control, analysts said it could frustrate investors.

-Darden Restaurants, the company behind Olive Garden, LongHorn Steakhouse and other chains, sank 3.4% for another one of the S&P 500's larger losses.
+Darden Restaurants, the company behind Olive Garden, LongHorn Steakhouse and other chains, sank 3%.
 It said it would buy the Chuy's Tex-Mex chain in an all-cash deal valuing it at $605 million.
-Chuy's stock jumped 47.6%
+Chuy's stock jumped 47.8%

-Stocks of chip companies were mixed a day after tumbling amid worries about the potential for worsening tensions with China.
-U.S.-traded shares of Taiwan Semiconductor Manufacturing Co. initially rose after the industry giant reported stronger profit for the latest quarter than analysts expected, bouncing back from its loss of 8% the prior day.
-But TSMC’s U.S.-listed stock eventually slid back to a loss of 1.1%.
+Stocks of chip companies stabilized a bit after tumbling a day earlier amid worries about potentially worsening tensions with China.
+U.S.-traded shares of Taiwan Semiconductor Manufacturing Co. rose 0.4% after the industry giant reported stronger profit for the latest quarter than analysts expected.
+It bounced back from its loss of 8% the prior day, but only after swerving between gains and losses.

-Nvidia, meanwhile, was 1.7% higher after likewise flipping between gains and losses during the day.
-It stretched its gain for the year to 142.3%.
+Nvidia rose 2.9% after likewise flipping between gains and losses through the day.
+It stretched its gain for the year to nearly 145%.

 Earlier this year, a climb for Nvidia and some of the other handful of stocks that came to be known as the "Magnificent Seven" may have been enough to prop up the rest of the market.

 But a shift had gotten underway on Wall Street over the last week.
-Instead of piling into just Big Tech, investors have been moving toward smaller stocks, companies whose profits are closely tied to the economy’s strength and other areas that have been unloved for a while.
+Instead of piling into Big Tech, which critics have called too pricey, investors moved toward smaller stocks, companies whose profits are closely tied to the economy’s strength and other areas that have been unloved for a while.

 The momentum kicked into a high gear after an encouraging report on inflation raised expectations for the Federal Reserve to begin easing interest rates in September.
-Lower rates and a solid U.S. economy could give even more of a benefit to smaller companies than Big Tech giants, which rose almost regardless of such factors.
+Lower rates and a solid U.S. economy could mean bigger benefits for smaller companies than for Big Tech giants, which rose almost regardless of such factors.

-Among them, they say the job market and economic growth would need to sustain modestly over the next few months and inflation would have to continue to cool, among other things.
+Among them, they say the job market and economic growth would need to sustain modestly over the next few months and inflation would have to continue to cool.
 In the meantime, more than a third of the smallest stocks remain unprofitable.

-In the bond market, Treasury yields ticked higher following some mixed data on the economy.
+In the bond market, Treasury yields rose following some mixed data on the economy.

 One report said more workers applied for unemployment benefits last week than economists expected.
 That could be a signal of a softening job market, though the number remains low compared with history.